isabo/onfire/README.md

  * @see https://www.firebase.com/docs/web/api/firebase/transaction.html
  *
  * @param {Firebase.TransactionUpdateFunction} updateFn
- * @return
+ * @return {!Promise<!{{isCommitted:boolean,snapshot:Firebase.DataSnapshot}},!Error>} A promise that
-    {
-        !Promise<!{{isCommitted:boolean,snapshot:Firebase.DataSnapshot}},!Error>
-        |
-        !goog.Promise<!{{isCommitted:boolean,snapshot:Firebase.DataSnapshot}},!Error>
-    } A promise that resolves when the operation is complete, or is rejected with an error.
-The value provided when the promise resolves is an object with two properties:
+ *      resolves when the operation is complete, or is rejected with an error.
+The value provided
+ *      when the promise resolves is an object with two properties:
-        isCommitted: whether the operation actually committed a value to the database.
+ *          isCommitted: whether the operation actually committed a value to the database.
-        snapshot: a snapshot of the current data.
+ *          snapshot: a snapshot of the current data.
  */
 onfire.Ref.prototype.transaction = function(updateFn) {};